evanfp582/homebase/README.md

 ### Linus Server
 I am learning a bunch of small things.
 I will document them here so when I get stuck somewhere in teh future I can look back here to get unstuck.
 Activating a Linux venv in python is source venv/bin/activate.
+I learned that OpenCV (understandably) need to use a special verison if you are using an oporating system without a GUI.
+So that was a little bug that I needed to correct.

 ### MongoDB
 I am learning how to set up, host, run, and manage a MongoDB